10 Surprising Things Your Car Says About Your Personality

 Have Ultra-Bright LED Headlights?
 You Put Yourself First

 The newest headlights use LED technology to get a brighter glow—several factors brighter than even the “brights” on regular halogen headlights—while using much less power.
 While this can be a boon on dark roads, it can also be a safety hazard as they blind other drivers.
+(Here are 11 more driving mistakes that annoy other drivers.)
 It’s become such a problem that some American cities are considering legislation to ban them.
 By using these lights you’re simply saying, “My comfort is more important than your safety” which shows a real lack of empathy and concern for others, Henney says.

 Sporting Those Stick-Figure Family Window Stickers?
 You’re Family-Oriented